Our team of Personal Injury Solicitors are experienced in dealing with serious head injuries, get in touch with them for friendly, dedicated support.

 If you, or a loved one, has suffered a serious head injury, please give our Personal Injury Lawyers a call for a confidential conversation about how we can help support you with a compensation claim.
 There is no commitment or charge for our initial assessment.
 Please contact a member of the team or complete our online enquiry form.
 We can also arrange a home or hospital visit when more convenient.

-Lanyon Bowdler has offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy in North Wales.
+Lanyon Bowdler has offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford,.

-We are one of the most recognised firms of solicitors in Herefordshire, Shropshire, Mid and North Wales, Birmingham and the Midlands, synonymous with excellence.
+We are one of the most recognised firms of solicitors in Wales, Herefordshire, Shropshire, Mid and North Wales, and the Midlands, synonymous with excellence.
 We are able to offer a wide range of pricing options including fixed fees and service level guarantees.

 "*" indicates required fields